Britain's TSB hit by IT failure again leaving customers without wages

 TSB, owned by Spain's Sabedell SABE.MC, apologised for the problems on Twitter and said it would ensure customers were not left out of pocket.
 It advised customers to contact them if they needed emergency cash.

-The IT failure comes just days after TSB was heavily criticised in a law firm report this week for its handling of a major IT crash last year that locked nearly two million customers out of their accounts.
+The IT failure comes just days after TSB was heavily criticised in a law firm report this week for its handling of a major IT crash last year that locked nearly two million customers out of their accounts and caused disruption over several weeks.

-The problems left some customers unable to access their money for weeks and led to a surge in fraud attacks, forcing out the then Chief Executive Paul Pester.
-The new CEO Debbie Crosbie is set to announce a new strategy for the bank on Monday.

 (Reporting by Iain Withers; Editing by Edmund Blair)